Arun-GH/myymotto-vehicle-manager/replit.md

 ## Recent Changes: Latest modifications with dates

+**July 23, 2025**: Implemented complete user ownership validation for broadcast posts with enhanced security
+- Added comprehensive ownership checks for post deletion - users can only delete posts they created
+- Updated delete broadcast API route to validate userId ownership before allowing deletion
+- Enhanced frontend to hide delete button for posts not owned by current user
+- Added backend validation that returns 403 error when users attempt to delete other users' posts
+- Updated storage methods to enforce userId filtering for broadcast deletion operations
+- Complete post security system prevents unauthorized deletion while maintaining view access for all users
+- Delete buttons now only appear on posts owned by the current user for clean, secure user experience

 **July 23, 2025**: Enhanced mobile app configuration for Capacitor deployment with complete development setup
 - Updated Capacitor configuration with live reload support and proper mobile development settings
 - Created comprehensive app.json with proper mobile app metadata, permissions, and icon/splash screen configuration